 Major League Baseball, the Major League Baseball Players Association (MLBPA), USA Baseball and the Atlanta Braves have partnered up to work together on the two-week camp.
 This year an added element to the baseball crash course enables 44 players from the older age group to meet Hammerin’ Hank Aaron and play a game at Sun Trust Park in Atlanta on Saturday.

 The Hank Aaron Invitational features 125 Players from 19 U.S. States.

 Players (ages 13-18) receive elite-level training from former Major League players and coaches.
 Week One was a huge success and is for players ages 13-14.
-Week Two, for players 15-17, is winding down and the entire event was filled with baseball knowledge as kids received first hand instruction and education from prominent figures such as MLB Commissioner Rob Manfred and Hall of Fame players like Hall of Famers Ken Griffey Jr. and Andre “Hawk” Dawson.
+Week Two, for players 15-17, is winding down and the entire event was filled with baseball knowledge as kids received first-hand instruction and education from prominent figures such as MLB Commissioner Rob Manfred and Hall of Fame players Ken Griffey Jr. and Andre “Hawk” Dawson.

-With the dearth of black pitchers in MLB, some of the most important coaches at the camp are former African-American hurlers Tom “Flash” Gordon, Marvin Freeman and Patrick Mahomes Sr, father of NFL MVP Pat Mahomes.
-Combined they possess almost 50 years of pro level pitching experience.
+With the dearth of black pitchers in MLB, some of the most important coaches at the camp are former African-American hurlers Tom “Flash” Gordon, Marvin Freeman and Patrick Mahomes Sr, father of NFL MVP and Super Bowl Champion Pat Mahomes.
+Combined they possess almost 50 years of pro-level pitching experience.